 - Crumpled paper or newsprint.
 Balls of packing paper or unprinted newsprint make an effective cushioning for your boxed goods.

 - Popped popcorn.
 Just make sure it's unsalted and unbuttered!

-- Towels.
-Linens, blankets or towels can be stuffed into boxes to keep your belongings stationary during transit.
+- Linens, blankets or towels can be stuffed into boxes to keep your belongings stationary during transit.